Quick Legal Facts

 At a Glance:

-A prohibition concerning the possession or commerce in “switchblade knives” is inconsistent with the New Mexico § 30-7-2.
+A prohibition concerning the possession or commerce of “switchblade knives” is inconsistent with the New Mexico § 30-7-2.
 Unlawful carrying of a deadly weapon.

 30-7-2.
 Unlawful carrying of a deadly weapon